lewisknewton/questionnaire-engine/README.md

 #### Adding Questionnaires

-To add a questionnaire, place its JSON file into the [questionnaires/](questionnaires/) directory, or a sub-directory within this directory.
+To add a questionnaire, its JSON file must be placed in the [questionnaires/](questionnaires/) directory, or a sub-directory within this directory.

+Authors can add questionnaires via an upload on the [index.html](public/index.html) (home) page.
+To do this, they need to click on the *Add Questionnaire* button, which will open an upload dialog.
+The authors can then upload the file(s), either by:

+* dragging and dropping the file(s) into the upload dialog
+* selecting the file(s) on their device, using the file input and upload button

 #### Questions